 Common WebAssembly issues:

-1. Missing MIME type — Ensure your server serves .wasm files with the application/wasm MIME type.
+1. Missing MIME type — Ensure your server serves .wasm files with application/wasm.

-2. CSP restrictions — Add 'wasm-unsafe-eval' to your Content-Security-Policy if needed.
+2. CSP restrictions — Add "wasm-unsafe-eval" to your Content-Security-Policy if required.
+Refer to the Content Security Policy guide for the full recipe and rationale.

-3. Asset path incorrect — Verify baseUrl points to the correct location of Nutrient assets.
+3. Incorrect asset path — Verify that baseUrl points to the correct Nutrient asset location.

 For Apache (.htaccess):